GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ![](img/2.pipeline_3.png)

-After the creation is completed, you can view all the custom pipeline files that have been created in "Log"-"Pipelines", and support editing/deleting/enabling/disabling the pipeline.
+After the creation is completed, you can view all the custom pipeline files that have been created in **Log > Pipeline**, and support editing/deleting/enabling/disabling the pipeline.

 ![](img/2.pipeline_4.png)